samuelgerber/optimaltransport/README.md

 ### Using other linear programming libraries

 The default setup uses lemon for solving linear progragraming.
-If you would like to use another linear programming the pakage supports CPLEX, MOSEK and GLPK.
+If you would like to use another linear programming the package supports CPLEX, MOSEK and GLPK.

 To setup for a a specific library edit src/Makevars and src/mop_config.h in the